shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

    - Enable auditing to track activities within the environment.
    - Access and review audit logs to understand user and system actions.
    - Use Microsoft Compliance Center to conduct detailed audits and ensure compliance.

+## Lab scenario
+As a sustainability manager using Microsoft Cloud for Sustainability, you are tasked with ensuring that sustainable practices are adhered to and that the organization complies with environmental regulations.
+One critical aspect of this role is monitoring and logging activities within your cloud environment.
+This lab will guide you through the process of enabling auditing, reviewing logs, and using Microsoft Compliance Center to monitor user and admin activities.
+By the end of this lab, you will have a comprehensive understanding of how to implement and utilize these tools to support your sustainability initiatives.

 ## Lab Objectives